microsoft/platformer-ml-game/Tutorial.md

 ![](./Documentation/titleBot.png)

-# Super Meat Bot Tutorial
+# Platformer Game Tutorial

-Super Meat Bot is a game about teaching robots to play games for you!
+Platformer Game is a game about teaching robots to play games for you!

 ## Installing

-You can get the latest version of Super Meat Bot from VSTS.
-Open this [link](https://project-athens.visualstudio.com/athens/_git/game_jam2?version=GBsupermeatbot%2Fmaster), then select &quot;Download as Zip&quot; from the top:
+You can get the latest version of Platformer Game from Github.
+Open this [link](https://github.com/microsoft/platformer-ml-game), then select &quot;Download as Zip&quot; from the top:

  ![](./Documentation/download.png)